Netflix/PigPen/README-for-Pig-Users.md

     {"foo,1" 123, "baz,3" "hello, world", "bar,2" "true", "biz,4" true}

-Because of this, when working with clojure data there is no need to specify a schema for anything.
+Because of this, when working with Clojure data there is no need to specify a schema for anything.

 ### Name what you want to